kbmajeed/HiddenFiles/README.md

 # HiddenFiles
 Access to this folder has been set to private.
-Contact me to request access. kbmajeed1@gmail.com
+Contact me to discuss access. kbmajeed1@gmail.com